Max Perutz Science Writing Award

 The award is named after the eminent scientist and Nobel Laureate Dr Max Perutz, an accomplished and natural communicator who died in 2002.
 Since the competition began in 1998, hundreds of MRC researchers have submitted entries and taken their first steps in communicating their research to the public.

-The winner, runner-up and commendations were announced at a ceremony in London on Thursday 22 October.
-All shortlisted entrants are listed below.
-The winning article by Emily Eisner of the University of Manchester has been published on the BBC News website.
+The winner, runner-up and commendations for the 2015 competition were announced at a ceremony in London on Thursday 22 October.

 Video and audio conent about Max Pertuz and past winners.